Wyoming Legal Sports Betting Overview

 The Wyoming Gaming Commission is sometimes referred to as the Wyoming Pari-Mutuel Commission.
 You may see this on sportsbooks’ licensing or the Wyoming Gaming Commission page.
 However, both names refer to the same regulatory body with the same jurisdiction.

-Yes.
-Online sports betting was legalized when Gov. Mark Gordon passed HB 133.
+Yes, online sports betting was legalized in Wyoming when Governor Mark Gordon passed HB 133.
 Online sports betting launched on September 1, 2021.
-However, no retail sports betting is currently available in Wyoming.
+However, no retail sports betting is currently available in WY.

 The Wyoming Gaming Commission oversees sports betting, pari-mutuel betting, and skill games in the Equality State.
 The Wyoming Gaming Commission is sometimes referred to as the Wyoming Pari-Mutuel Commission, but these are the same regulatory body.